harshithgowda16/AWS-Cloud-Based-Lab-Onboarding/img/OnboardingDocs/getting started.md

 ## Prerequisites

-Before you begin onboarding an AWS-based lab through CloudLabs, ensure you have the following prerequisites:
+Before you begin onboarding an AWS based lab through CloudLabs, ensure you have the following prerequisites:

 1. Admin access to [CloudLabs Admin Centre](https://admin.cloudlabs.ai/) (If access is unavailable, kindly reach out to your point of contact or [CloudLabs Support](../../GuideForOnboardingLabs/ContactSupport.md)).